Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 All applicants that receive 2501 funding should familiarize themselves with the ezFedGrants system, USDA’s system for managing grants/awards.
 Learn more at ezFedGrants.

-16. In terms of meeting the requirement to provide agricultural education or agriculturally related services to farmers, ranchers and veterans, what types of education or services are considered acceptable activities?
+Q. In terms of meeting the requirement to provide agricultural education or agriculturally related services to socially disadvantaged or veteran farmers and ranchers, what types of education or services are considered acceptable activities?

-Instructional and hands-on training on the farm, in classrooms, or in workshops are acceptable forms of activities.
-Assistance in USDA loan application processes, crop and livestock production, business and market planning, land acquisition or tenure, establishment of local food systems, alternative enterprise opportunities, diversifying operations, and other value-added productions are acceptable forms of activities.
+Instructional and hands-on and demonstration training on the farm, in classrooms, or in workshops are acceptable forms of activities.
+Assistance in USDA loan application processes, crop and livestock production, business and market planning, land acquisition or tenure, farmer-related legal assistance, establishment of local food systems, alternative enterprise opportunities, diversifying operations, and other value-added productions are acceptable forms of activities.

 Grant funds are to be used for non-construction costs, as stated in 7 USC 2279(c)(4)(H).
 Instructional processes, for example, how to build a hoop house, are acceptable.
 Recipients may have to request guidance on disposition of any type of equipment purchased and used for training purposes at the close of the grant.
 As expressed in the Cost Principles for Nonprofit Organizations (2 CFR 200.402-408), to be allowable, costs must meet the following general criteria: